lionax/wp-editor/readme.md

 ----------

 ### Installing Jetpack
 Jetpack is a WordPress plugin by Automattic, the folks who make WordPress.
 It’s a toolkit that provides various features and enhancements to your WordPress site.
-Editor utilizes several features (infinite scroll, carousel, etc.) of Jetpack, and must be installed for the theme to work as you see in the demo.
+Wedge utilizes several features (infinite scroll, carousel, etc.) of Jetpack, and must be installed for the theme to work as you see in the demo.

 * Install Jetpack by going to Plugins → Add New and search for “Jetpack”.
 Install and activate the plugin.
 Once installed, you can enable Jetpack by
 * After activating Jetpack by WordPress.com, you will be asked to connect to WordPress.com to enable the Jetpack features.
 * Click the connect button and log in to a WordPress.com account to authorize the Jetpack connection.
 If you don’t yet have a WordPress.com account, you can quickly create one after clicking the connect button.
 * Once installed, activated, and connected to WordPress.com, you can visit the Jetpack settings page, which is now available at the top of your admin menu.
-Editor utilizes the following modules:
+Wedge utilizes the following modules:

 Carousel – The Carousel adds a beautiful lightbox carousel to your gallery images.
 This can be seen on the gallery posts on the homepage of the demo.